 If you do not treat gingivitis properly, it can become periodontitis.
 This is advanced-stage gum disease and you’ll see pockets between your gums and teeth.
 These pockets collect bacteria, which can infect your teeth and the bones surrounding the teeth.

 When periodontitis progresses, you’ll experience additional bone loss, receding gums, infections, and painful abscesses when the infection spreads below the gums.

 The strongest link between physical and real health is the relationship between diabetes and gum disease.
 When you have diabetes, your immune system is often compromised.
 This makes it harder for you to fight off infections in your gums.

 Your periodontal tissues also break down quicker because healing takes longer.

-Gum disease also can produce higher levels of HbA1C, which is a type of glucose-linked hemoglobin.
-This means that your gum disease can impact your diabetes and vice versa.
+Gum disease also can produce higher levels of HbA1C, which is a type of glucose-linked hemoglobin, impacting your diabetes and vice versa.

 Keeping up on your oral health is always important, but even more important if you also have diabetes.
 See your dentist regularly and follow proper brushing and flossing recommendations.